Tom Cruise's High-Profile Dating History: From Cher to Sofia Vergara

 Frequently Asked Questions (FAQs)

-Tom Cruise is currently rumoured to be dating ex-girlfriend and Modern Family star Sofia Vergara.
+Tom Cruise is rumoured to be dating ex-girlfriend and Modern Family star Sofia Vergara currently.